 Base URL

 What is the Base URL?
-Changing the Base URL (aka Public Path) is about changing the URL serving root.
-For example, instead of deploying our app to https://example.org/* (the Base URL is /) we can change the Base URL to /some-base/ and deploy it to https://example.org/some-base/* instead.
+The Base URL (aka Public Path) configures the URL root of our website.
+For example, instead of serving our app at https://example.org/* (the Base URL is /), we can serve our website at https://example.org/some-base/* by setting the Base URL to /some-base/.

 base